john-griffin/bcool/README.md

 ## Usage

-To compile and run locally, ensure you have [Go](http://golang.org) then clone the repo and run this command
+To compile and run locally, ensure you have [Go](http://golang.org), clone the repo and run this command

 ``` bash
 $ PORT=5000 go run bcool.go
 ```

-Then navigate to `http://localhost:5000/feed` in your browser for aggregator to see the feed.
+Then navigate to `http://localhost:5000/feed` in your browser or aggregator to see the feed.

 To run your own hosted version it's really easy to deploy to Heroku by running